 - High-impact sports or activities, such as running that result in pounding on the feet

 - Knock knees

 - Flat feet

 - Hip dysfunction

-- Trauma, such as an automobile accident where the kneecap hits the dashboard
+- Trauma, such as a car accident where the kneecap hits the dashboard

 Other symptoms may include:

 - Popping or grinding sounds in the knee joint during activity

 Your doctor will ask you about your symptoms and health history.
 You will also have a physical exam.
 The diagnosis is often made based on the exam and your symptoms.